-- Excess N2 concentrations as high as 3 mg/L; and - Isotopically heavy N and O of nitrate (up to 25 and 15‰, δ respectively). - At the HT basin, no excess N2 and no isotopic enrichment thus minimum denitrification.
+- Excess N2 concentrations as high as 3 mg/L; and - Isotopically heavy N and O of nitrate (up to 25 and 15‰, δ respectively). - At the HT basin, no excess $N_2$ and no isotopic enrichment thus minimum denitrification.

-from Kendall and Aravena (2000)
+Outlines of typical nitrate source ranges from Kendall and Aravena (2000)